 \subsubsection{Boosting Formula}

-The current sorting formula in our Elasticsearch implementation is based on a combination of features, including the relevance of an item to a search query and its relevance to certain metadata.
-To further build upon this formula, we propose integrating our image scores using multiplicative and additive approaches, defined as follows:
+The current ranking formula in our Elasticsearch implementation is based on a combination of features, including the relevance of an item to a search query and its relevance to associated metadata.
+To extend this formulation, we integrate image scores using both multiplicative and additive approaches, defined as follows:

-1. Multiplicative Approach:

-2. Additive Approach:
+\textbf{Multiplicative Approach:}

+\textbf{Additive Approach:}

-The multiplicative approach amplifies the impact of the image score in conjunction with other factors (e.g. relevance score, category boost score, etc.), emphasizing the importance of both relevance and high-quality image.
-Conversely, the additive approach integrates the image score specifically into the relevancy part of the formula, ensuring a more balanced contribution of image quality in search results.
-Note that $relevance\_score$ is used in subsequent computations to derive the $final\_score$; thus, the contribution of $image\_score$ is expected to be lower.
+The multiplicative approach amplifies the impact of the image score in conjunction with other factors (e.g., relevance score, category boost score), emphasizing the importance of both relevance and high-quality images.
+In contrast, the additive approach incorporates the image score directly into the relevance component, ensuring a more balanced contribution of image quality in the final ranking.
+Note that $\text{existing\_relevance\_score}$ is used in subsequent computations to derive $\text{final\_score}$; therefore, the relative contribution of $\text{image\_score}$ may be attenuated in downstream stages.

-The effectiveness of each approach - whether multiplicative or additive - is determined through rigorous online experiments to identify the most promising method for optimizing search performance and user search experience. \\ \textbf{Discussion.} In this experiment, we only use $image\_score$ to compute the ES-produced ranking of documents; however, in practice, $item\_rank$ produced by ES is subsequently fed into an ML ranking model.
-Therefore, any manipulation on the ES side still affects the final re-ranked outcome.
+The effectiveness of each approach—multiplicative or additive—is evaluated through rigorous online experiments to determine the most effective strategy for optimizing search performance and user experience.

+\textbf{Discussion.} In this experiment, we use $\text{image\_score}$ solely to influence the Elasticsearch-produced ranking of documents.
+However, in practice, the item ranking produced by Elasticsearch is subsequently passed to a downstream machine learning ranking model.
+Therefore, modifications at the Elasticsearch stage can still influence the final re-ranked results.